-Regulators of value - If it is a question of utilities in general use issuing from large number of producers, competition is the obvious thing to be used as a regulator of value, which in that case will vary within very narrow limits, and these variations will usely be related to the quality, or to the perfection of manufacture, of the article offered.
+Regulators of velue - If it is a question of utilities in general use issuing from large number of producers, competition is the obvious thing to be used as a regulator of value, which in that case will vary within very narrow limits, and those variations will usely be related to the quality, or to the perfection of manufacture, of the article

 If it is a question of articles in less general use, uncommon, precious, special, appealing to a small number of people, it is clear that, competition being limited, the value would be the object of more elaborate bargaining between the supplier and the customer.
 The more originality, initiative, skill and subtlety the producer showed in the manufacture of the article, the more the value of that article would be affected by those qualities.
-It must not be forgotten, to revert to the question of the regulator of value, that to the associations of suppliers there would correspond the associations of customers.
+It must not be forgetten, to revert to the greater of the argulator of value that to the association of the argulator of value that to the association of the argulator of value that to the association of the argulator of value that to the association of the argulator of value that to the association of the argulator of value that to the association of the argulator of value that to the association of the argulator of value that the second of the argulator of value that the product of value that the second of the argulator of revert to the question of the regulator of value, that to the associations of suppliers there would correspond the associations of customers.